qianlian-mozi/AIA-Term_work/README.md

 - Data report on the modified model --- GSconv-rtdetr on visdrone 2024.11.28

 The repository will keep in updating in the future.

+2024-12-19： During the defense week, I learnt a lot of technology about making a awesome slide, so I remake a great interesting slides for the happy presentation, this slides created by [canvas](https://www.canva.com/design/DAGZwT6bGmk/voKbcECjiyeHO7VjHVNgYA/edit?utm_content=DAGZwT6bGmk&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton), please read that online to get the best reading experience.